 The first step is to get your PLC connected securely to the internet by installing an industrial remote access router near your PLC.

-How to access PLCs remotely
+How to connect to PLC via internet and access it remotely

 In order to access PLCs remotely and start remote PLC troubleshooting, you need to connect your PLC to the internet.